2023 Awards ceremony

-It is a condition of your entry to the 2022 Ashden Awards that Ashden has the right to publicise your involvement through its communications channels (including but not limited to its website, social media platforms and ceremony programme).
-All shortlisted applicants and particularly winners may be required by Ashden to participate in publicity opportunities such as media interviews.
+It is a condition of your entry to the 2023 Ashden Awards that Ashden has the right to publicise your involvement through its communications channels (including but not limited to its website, social media platforms and ceremony programme).
+All shortlisted applicants, finalists and particularly winners may be required by Ashden to participate in publicity opportunities such as media interviews.

-To maximise the impact of our Awards, we announce our longlist, shortlist and winners on.
-If you reach the longlisting/shortlisting stage, or win an Ashden Award, we ask you not to publicise this fact until the date set by us.
+To maximise the impact of our Awards, we announce our shortlist, finalist and winners on.
+If you reach the shortlisting stage, or win an Ashden Award, we ask you not to publicise this fact until the date set by us.
 Our communications team will work closely with you on this.

-Eligible applications will be judged against the following general criteria, and any additional criteria specified in the application form:
+Eligible applications will be judged against the following general criteria:

-If your organisation is longlisted, we will get in touch in early April to ask for the following, to better understand your work and assure ourselves of your financial viability:
+If your organisation is shortlisted, we will get in touch in early April to ask for the following, to better understand your work and assure ourselves of your financial viability:

-If you are shortlisted, we will get in touch to arrange a visit to assess your work.
+If you are selected as a finalist, we will get in touch to arrange a visit to assess your work.
 For applicants based in the UK, the judging visit usually takes a whole day, and involves one or two people from Ashden and sometimes a representative from the funder of the award.